School of Environmental and Biological Sciences

 Beyond the Classroom

 Imagine yourself in a caring, community-oriented learning environment that advances research and prepares you to succeed in your professional and academic life through experiential learning opportunities that extend beyond the classroom and into the field, laboratory, and community.
-That's what you'll find at the School of Environmental and Biological Sciences.
+If you can imagine this, you can imagine yourself at the School of Environmental and Biological Sciences.

 “Rutgers has provided me many opportunities for experiential learning that I did not think that I would have in college.
 In my freshman year, I met with representatives from the United Nations on sustainability goals.”